 Let hot process soap cure for at least 3 to 4 weeks.
 You need to let soap to cure whether you’re using the cold-process or hot-process method.
 That’s because curing it’s just as much about letting the bars dry as it is about ending saponification.
 Curing will allow your soap to improve its soap properties.

 Many websites and sources mention that with hot-process there is no need to give time to cure soap, because the temperatures and time during the cooking phase allow the saponification to fully complete.It is true that with cold process, saponification takes time to end, while with hot process, it is done after your are finished cooking your soap.
 The heat speeds up this whole saponification process in hot process.

-However, curing soap has three goals: to finish saponifying, to evaporate excess water, and to develop a crystal structure.
+However, curing soap has three goals, as we mention before: to finish saponifying, to evaporate excess water, and to develop a crystal structure.
 And curing is all about having your soap at its best.

 Ok, we now know that hot process doesn’t need time to saponify, so the first goal is reached.
 What about the other two?
 Allowing your soap bars to dry out the excess of water, you will let them increase in hardness, and become less soluble in water.

 The last one is much more complicated to explain, as we are talking about the soap’s molecular structure.
 Let’s just say that it takes time for the soap crystal molecules to fully stabilize, increasing along with it the soap’s lathering, hardness, longevity, and mildness.
-If you want to read the whole story, including the chemistry behind these processes, in these posts from Classic Bells and The Ultimate Guide to Soap.
+Read the whole story, including the chemistry behind these processes, in these posts from Classic Bells and The Ultimate Guide to Soap.
 It all made sense to me.

 Unmoulding And Cutting Soap